ORDS vs C# for REST APIs: Which is Easier? (Side-by-Side Comparison)

 END;

-Did you see how much easier it’s to create rest endpoints with ORDS rather than doing it with c#.
+Did you see how much easier it is to create REST endpoints with ORDS rather than doing it with C#?

-Using ORDS Auto REST is much easier for quickly exposing your Oracle database as a REST API.
-With minimal configuration/Code.
+Using ORDS Auto REST is much easier for quickly exposing your Oracle database as a REST API with minimal configuration and code.

-And if you are not a big fan of coding you can also use APEX to create your rest apis with low code!
-And it integrate really well with ORDS!
+And if you're not a big fan of coding, you can also use APEX to create your REST APIs with low code!
+It integrates really well with ORDS! 🚀

 Comments